usimd/pi-gen-action/README.md

     # best compression but very slow).
     compression-level: 6

+    # Additional options to include in PIGEN_DOCKER_OPTS
+    docker-opts: ''

     # Set whether a NOOBS image should be built as well.
 If enabled, the output
     # directory containing the NOOBS files will be saved as output variable
     # 'image-noobs-path'.